maxblum/hatchjs/README.md

 # About Hatch.js

 Hatch.js is CMS platform with social features.
-This package is an express application which can be extended with additional modules.
+This package is an [Express][express] application which can be extended with additional modules.
 All parts of this application are accesible via [CompoundJS API][compound-api].

 ## Dependencies